samwhindleton/wdiroutcomes/roadmap/week 22.md

 ## LinkedIn:

-LinkedIn is an incredibly valuable tool that can completely shift your networking strategies
+LinkedIn is an incredibly valuable tool that can completely shift your networking strategies and set you up for success in your job search.

 ### Updating your LinkedIn